 Online Marketing/Marketing Management Programs

-In 2018-2019, 1,070 schools offered a marketing management program of some type.
+In the 2020-2021 academic year, 1,056 schools offered some type of marketing/marketing management, general program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|